 You can find a link to those back issues at the very bottom of the page.
 (See the blue section with site information).
 This spring I switched email providers.
 The new provider no longer archives the back issues.

 Several former English Detective subscribers have contacted me months after the transition.
 They’re getting it again now, but I wanted a place to refer them to so they could read the articles they missed.
 That’s why I created this page.

 Each section below includes the main content of one newsletter, from March 2020 (issue 143) on.
 There are brief descriptions of the articles and why I thought they’re worth reading, with links to each (or to the page the links are on, if there’s a page on the subject).
 Sometimes there are vocabulary definitions or a link to an EnglishHints’ page with practice.

-If interested, you can subscribe to English Detective on Building Vocabulary.
+If interested, you can subscribe to English Detective below-- or check out Building Vocabulary for more information.
 That way you'll get notified about each new issue.
 You can read the articles that interest you and improve your English vocabulary a little every month (or every week if you spread them out).

 I’ve recently talked to several people who either lead or hope to lead a team of researchers.
 It made me start thinking (and reading about) about the characteristics of good leadership.